juice-shop/pwning-juice-shop/part2/README.md

-In case you want to look up hints for a particular challenge, the following tables lists all challenges of the OWASP Juice Shop grouped by their difficulty and in the same order as thery appear on the Score Board.
+In case you want to look up hints for a particular challenge, the following tables lists all challenges of the OWASP Juice Shop grouped by their difficulty and in the same order as they appear on the Score Board.

 _The challenge hints found in this release of the companion guide are